civicrm/cv/lib/README.md

 `cv-lib` is a subpackage provided by `cv`.
 It defines the essential core of `cv` -- locating and booting CiviCRM.

-The canonical home for developing this code is in `cv.git:lib/`.
-It will be periodically published to the read-only mirror `cv-lib.git` to facilitate usage by other projects.
+The canonical home for developing this code is in [civicrm/cv](https://github.com/civicrm/cv).
+It will be periodically published to the read-only mirror [civicrm/cv-lib](https://github.com/civicrm/cv-lib) to facilitate usage by other projects.

 ## Installation